whosthatryan/portfolio_site/README.md

-Wholeheartedly - Unit 2 Poject

-Wholeheartedly is a larger concept that I plan to further explore beyond this project.
-As of now, the idea is a subscription-based collective offering music, art, and exclusive content to subscribers.
+Portfolio

-Using Express, React, NodeJS, Mongoose, and jQuery, I have developed an early build of this site offering interactive UI and mood-focused content.
+Using Express, React, NodeJS, and jQuery, I have developed an interactive experience inspired by web brutalism to display some of my works.